GabeScott/standard-works-vault/General Conference/2023 October - For the Sake of Your Posterity.md

 Their children and grandchildren have been precluded from the protection and the blessings of the gospel of Jesus Christ in their lives.
 Even more heartbreaking, they have lost the promises of an eternal family which were there one day.
 The decision of one has impacted a whole chain of descendants.
 A legacy of faith has been broken.

 However, as we know, anything broken can be mended through Jesus Christ.
 For this reason, please consider this invitation from President Russell M. Nelson: “Now, if you have stepped off the path, may I invite you with all the hope in my heart to please come back.
-Whatever your concerns, whatever your challenges, there is a place for you in this, the Lord’s Church.
-You and generations yet unborn will be blessed by your actions now to return to the covenant path.”2
+Whatever your concerns, whatever your challenges, there is a place for you in this, the Lord’s Church. *You and generations yet unborn will be blessed by your actions now to return to the covenant path*.”[^2]

 Now, let’s address the second scenario, today’s participating members who maybe are not being as faithful as they should be.
 Just as yesterday’s decisions impact today’s realities, decisions of today will impact our future and the future of our family members.

 President Dallin H. Oaks taught us:

-“The restored gospel of Jesus Christ encourages us to think about the future. ...
-It teaches great ideas about the future to guide our actions today.
+“The restored gospel of Jesus Christ encourages us to think about the future. … It teaches great ideas about the future to guide our actions today.

 “In contrast, we all know persons who are concerned only with the present: spend it today, enjoy it today, and take no thought for the future.

-“...
-As we make current decisions, we should always be asking, ‘Where will this lead?’”3 Will our current decisions lead us to joy now and in eternity, or will they lead us to sorrow and tears?
+“… As we make current decisions, we should always be asking, ‘*Where will this lead?*’”[^3] Will our current decisions lead us to joy now and in eternity, or will they lead us to sorrow and tears?

 Some may think, “We don’t need to attend church every Sunday,” or “We will pay tithing when things get better,” or “I will not support the Church leaders in this subject.”